birgire/wp-combine-queries/README.md

-wp-combine-queries
+Combined Query
 =================

-WordPress plugin - Combine Queries
+WordPress plugin - Combined Query

 ###Description

-This experimental plugin allows you to combine multiple `WP_Query` queries into a single one, using the `WP_Combine_Query` class.
+This experimental plugin allows you to combine multiple `WP_Query` queries into a single one, using the `combined_query` attribute.

 This started as an answer on Stackoverflow, see [here](http://stackoverflow.com/questions/23555109/wordpress-combine-queries/) and [here](http://wordpress.stackexchange.com/questions/159228/combining-two-wordpress-queries-with-pagination-is-not-working/).